Superconductivity, Electronic Phase Diagram and Pressure Effect in Sr_{1-x}Pr_{x}FBiS_{2}: Results and Discussion

-Figure 1 shows the powder XRD patterns and the result of the Rietveld structural refinement for the Sr$_{0.5}$Pr$_{0.5}$FBiS$_{2}$ sample.
-Overall, main diffraction peaks in the sample can be well indexed based on a ZrCuSiAs-type crystal structure with the P4/nmm space group.
-Extra tiny peaks arising from impurity phase of Bi$_{2}$S$_{3}$ with Pnma symmetry can be observed\cite{BiS}, and its content estimated by the Rietveld refinement is less than 5\%.
-The refined lattice constants are extracted to be $a=$ 4.0602{\AA} and $c=$ 13.371{\AA}, both of them are smaller than those of parent compound SrFBiS$_{2}$\cite{LiSrF}.
+Figure 1 shows the powder XRD patterns for the Sr$_{1-x}$Pr$_{x}$FBiS$_{2}$(0 $\leq x \leq$ 0.7) samples.
+Main diffraction peaks in these samples can be well indexed based on a tetragonal crystal structure with the P4/nmm space group.
+For x $\geq$ 0.5, extra tiny peaks arising from impurity phase of Bi$_{2}$S$_{3}$ can be observed\cite{BiS}, and its content gradually increases with the Pr doping.
+About 70\% Pr doping produces the much more impurities phase, reaching the limit of the solid solubility of Sr/Pr.
+An enlarged picture for (004) peak is shown in figure 1b.
+This peak obviously shifts to the high angles but remains its position as x is over 0.6, implying that the Pr succeeds in doping into the Lattice and its maximum doping concentration closes to 0.7.
+Their lattice constants refined by the Rietveld structural analysis methods are plotted in figure 1c.
+Compared with those of the mother compound SrFBiS$_{2}$\cite{LiSrF}, the a-axis decreases very slowly and almost unchanges in the high doping regime, while the c-axis rapidly decreases with the Pr doping concentrations.
 As a result, the cell volume has a significant decrease.
-The remarkable shrink in lattice parameters indicates the successful substitution of Sr by Pr, similar to the case of Ce-doped in Sr$_{0.5}$Ce$_{0.5}$FBiS$_{2}$ system\cite{LiCeF}.
+The remarkable shrink in lattice parameters indicates the successful substitution of Sr by Pr, similar to the case of Ce-doped in Sr$_{0.5}$Ce$_{0.5}$FBiS$_{2}$ system\cite{LiCeF} and LaO$_{1-x}$F$_{x}$BiS$_2$ system\cite{LaFS}.

+Temperature dependence of resistivity $\rho$(T) in Sr$_{1-x}$Pr$_{x}$FBiS$_{2}$ is mapped in figure 2a.
+For the parent compound, resistivity exhibits a semiconducting-like behavior down to low temperatures.
+The resistivity value in the whole temperature regime decreases sharply with Pr doping to 0.3 becasue of the introduction of extra electrons.
+As $x \geq$ 0.4, a sharp superconducting transition is observed at low temperatures.
+The maximum $T_c$ of 2.7 K is observed at $x =$ 0.5 in figure 2b, whose normal state resistivity exhibits the minimum values but remains the semiconducting-like character.
+Such feature seems to be universal in the BiS$_2$-based superconductors\cite{LaFS,CeFS}.
+Increasing Pr doping contents to 0.7, the normal state resistivity reversely increases, and $T_c$ has a significant decrease without zero resistivity down to 2 K. By fitting with the thermal activation formula $\rho(T)=\rho_0 \exp(E_a/k_B T)$ for the temperature range from 120 K to 300 K, the thermal activation energy ($E_g$), as shown in figure 5, decreases gradually with Pr doping (The detail will be discussed below).